REGULAR MEETING OF THE ZONING BOARD OF APPEALS OF THE CITY OF NOVI CIVIC CENTER - 45175 TEN MILE RD

 Vice-Chairman Harrington: Do you think that it might be productive to to speak with Mr. Korte and the other people who have come here tonight to attempt some sort of compromise before we go ahead and vote on this?
 Do you think that might be productive?

-Vice-Chairman Harrington: We are not running family court and mediation sessions here this evening, but it seems that it might be; at least from this Board Members’ perspective, Mr. Korte has suggested a specific proposal and he is not in the business of designing your house nor is he in the business of writing your checks out to pay for that house but on the other hand he has specific concerns and apparently the other neighbors do to and for whatever ever reason because you are busy and they are busy no one has spoken, I would suggest at least from this perspective that it might be helpful to see if you could address these issues with him while proceed to other matters.
-If you don’t feel that is productive, that is fine and I am prepared to continue the discussion and vote when it is appropriate.
+Brent Beshears: I have given the neighbors and Mr. Korte both of my phone numbers; home and work; prior to this meeting 60 days ago.
+I have not received any contact from them and I personally did that after our meeting or actually before our meeting with Mr. Korte and after our meeting 60 days ago.
+So they do have a way of contacting me.
+I havent received any contact.
+I did ask for their numbers and they said "Oh, you will see us around", but they wouldnt give me a phone number.
+Vice-Chairman Harrington: We are not running family court and mediation sessions here this evening, but it seems that it might be; at least from this Board Members perspective, Mr. Korte has suggested a specific proposal and he is not in the business of designing your house nor is he in the business of writing your checks out to pay for that house but on the other hand he has specific concerns and apparently the other neighbors do to and for whatever ever reason because you are busy and they are busy no one has spoken, I would suggest at least from this perspective that it might be helpful to see if you could address these issues with him while proceed to other matters.
+If you dont feel that is productive, that is fine and I am prepared to continue the discussion and vote when it is appropriate.
+Brent Beshears: To build the house the way that Mr. Korte wants me to do build the house, I dont think is a logical solution.
+His design was to build the second story and I dont believe that you were at that meeting, was to build the second story over the garage.
+My comment was that now we have got to build a free spanding garage.
+OK.
+To hold the load of the second floor, which brings your cost of the whole building up 20%.
+If that is an exact number of 20%, I dont know but just through my dealings in commercial business usually free spanding buildings do cost 20% more to build.

-Vice-Chaiarman Harrington: Cost isn’t really a major issue at least this one before us tonight, but what kind of cost are we talking about that you have blackboarded for this house?
+Vice-Chaiarman Harrington: Cost isnt really a major issue at least this one before us tonight, but what kind of cost are we talking about that you have blackboarded for this house?
 What are you talking about?

 Brent Beshears: I have $60,000.00 put aside.